rafaesam/rafaesam/README.md

-### Hi there 👋😊🧕🏽✨
+### Hi there 👋
-- I'm Rafaa from Sudan 🏡
+- I'm Rafaa
 - I'm currently working on different data engineering and machine learning projects💻
-- I'm learning new tools in Tech everyday
+- Interested about learning new tools in Tech
 - I’m looking to collaborate with other smart engineers around the world 👨🏽‍💻👩🏽‍💻
 - ⚡ Fun fact: I love making crafts
 - ✉ E-mail me @ rafaesam0@gmail.com